AndreiBarsan/andreibarsan.github.io/index.md

 </div>
 <div class="col-4">
   <img src="assets/images/pit30m-teaser-v1.jpg" alt="Dataset overview map."
-       title="This plot showcases the geographic extent of the dataset, which includes residential, urban, highway, and industrial areas." />
+       title="This plot showcases the geographic extent of the dataset, which includes residential, urban, highway, and industrial areas.
+The bottom diagram plots the temporal extent of the data, where x = day in year and y = time of day." />
 </div>
 <div class="col-8 details">
   {% include authors.html names="martinez, doubov, fan, me, wang, mattyus, urtasun" %}